vanus-labs/docs/content/cloud-docs/sink/mongodb/setup.md

 ![](images/mongo%20shell.png)

-4. Select your operating system and download the MongoDB shell **mongosh**
+4. Select your operating system and download the MongoDB shell **mongosh**.
 ![](images/connect%20to%20cluster%201.png)